mikewchan/learnblockchainbybuildingone/README.md

+# Learn Blockchain by Building One

-# This is code from working with Daniel Van Flymen's (https://github.com/dvf) awesome tutorial, Learn Blockchains by Building One (https://hackernoon.com/learn-blockchains-by-building-one-117428612f46)
+This is code from working with Daniel Van Flymen's (https://github.com/dvf) awesome tutorial, Learn Blockchains by Building One (https://hackernoon.com/learn-blockchains-by-building-one-117428612f46)